-Sativa-dominant hybrid with very high levels of THC to CBD, Sour Diesel is a good choice for mild and persistent pains.
-While giving you a pain-free feeling, it also provides an uplifting effect making it one of the favorites among medical marijuana patients.
+Sativa-dominant hybrid with very high levels of both main cannabinoids, Sour Diesel is a good choice for mild and persistent pains.
+While it will undoubtedly provide a pain-free feeling, it will also ensure an uplift in your mood.
+These features make it one of the favorites among medical marijuana patients.

 Bubba Kush (THC 25%, CBD < 1%)

 Best for: Back pain, Multiple Sclerosis, muscle tension, headache